DataDog/dd-otel-host-profiler/doc/running-on-host.md

 After that, you can start the profiler as shown below (make sure you run it as root):

 ```
-sudo dd-otel-host-profiler -service "$(hostname)" -collection-agent "http://localhost:8126"
+sudo dd-otel-host-profiler --service "$(hostname)" --agent-url "http://localhost:8126"
 ```

-If your datadog agent is reachable under a different address, you can modify the `-collection-agent` parameter accordingly.
+If your Datadog agent is reachable under a different address, you can modify the `--agent-url` parameter accordingly.